Decoherence-free algebras in quantum dynamics: Choi-Effros product and decoherence-free algebra

 which does not imply that $X=0$ in general, see Example~\ref{ex_1}.
-However, it is still possible to re-obtain, up to a $\ast$-automorphism, the attractor subspace from the algebra $\Nstar$ as a quotient space, similarly to the proof of Theorem~\ref{sum_dec_N_th}. \begin{Proposition} Let $\Phi$ be a UCP map with Choi-Effros decoherence-free algebra $\Nstar$.
-Let us consider the quotient space
+However, it is possible to re-obtain, up to a $\ast$-automorphism, the attractor subspace from the algebra $\Nstar$ as a quotient space, i.e.\ to have an alternative proof of Theorem~\ref{sum_dec_N_th} using the formalism of $C^\ast$-seminorms.